Chart of Accounts

 Viewing Accounts

-1. Go to Accounts from the main menu
+1. Go to Bookkeeping > Chart of Accounts from the sidebar (admin only)

 Creating a New Account